ahdis/test.ahdis.ch/MobileAccessGateway.md

 ## Use Case 1: How to write the Medication Card document into the EPR
-Use Case 1 shows how Documedis writes a Medication Card document (CHMED20AF) as an FHIR document in JSON format, in the EPR as a CDA document.
+Use case 1 shows how Documedis writes a Medication Card document (CHMED20AF) as an FHIR document in JSON format, in the EPR as a CDA document.
 The following substeps are needed for this:

    1.1 Transform the FHIR document into the CDA document
    1.2 Write the Medication Card document in the patient's EPR

 ### 1.1 Transform the FHIR document into the CDA document